DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 ### Overview:
 **DeepLabCut** is a software package for markerless pose estimation of animals performing various tasks.
 The software can manage multiple projects for various tasks.
 Each project is identified by the name of the project (e.g. TheBehavior), name of the experimenter (e.g. YourName), as well as the date at creation.
 This project folder holds a ``config.yaml`` (a text document) file containing various (project) parameters as well as links the data of the project.

-**NEW: We also have structured a getting started with DeepLabCut course [here!](https://github.com/DeepLabCut/DeepLabCut-Workshop-Materials/blob/master/summer_course2020.md)**
+**NEW: We also have structured a getting started with DeepLabCut online course [here!](https://github.com/DeepLabCut/DeepLabCut-Workshop-Materials/blob/master/summer_course2020.md)**

 <p align="center">
 <img src=   https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1572293604382-W6BWA63LZ9J8R7N0QEA5/ke17ZwdGBToddI8pDm48kIw6YkRUEyoge4858uAJfaMUqsxRUqqbr1mOJYKfIPR7LoDQ9mXPOjoJoqy81S2I8N_N4V1vUb5AoIIIbLZhVYwL8IeDg6_3B-BRuF4nNrNcQkVuAT7tdErd0wQFEGFSnH9wUPiI8bGoX-EQadkbLIJwhzjIpw393-uEwSKO7VZIL9gN_Sb5I_dLwvWryjeCJg/dlc_overview-01.png?format=1000w width="80%">